 A bracelet is made up of links that can be removed to adjust the fit to the wrist.

-Another term to familiarise yourself with is, movement.
+Another term to familiarize yourself with is movement.
 The movement of a watch refers to its engine.
 It is the powerhouse that drives a watch’s timekeeping function.
 Without the movement, a watch would not be able to function.